Vinifera-Developers/Vinifera/docs/User-Interface.md

 - All positions are relative to the internal sidebar area (under the radar).
 - `[Sidebar]` selects which layout to use. `[SidebarClassic]` and `[SidebarTabbed]` are self-contained configs for their respective layouts.
-- `VisibleRows=0` auto-fits to the current resolution.
 - Leaving scroll button position entries blank auto-places them from the strip layout.
-- After mounting side-specific mixes, the game also reads `UIOVERRIDES.INI` if present.
+- After loading side-specific mixes, the game also reads `UIOVERRIDES.INI` if present.
 This file uses the same keys as `UI.INI` and layers on top of the already loaded base config, allowing side-specific UI overrides.

 Sample graphics for the new sidebar are available [here](https://github.com/Vinifera-Developers/Vinifera-Files/tree/master/files).